juliamrch/animated-bar/README.md

 # Docura Theme for Clever Cloud

-This repo is a migartion test for Clever Cloud.
+This repo is a migration test for Clever Cloud.
 Files are being progressively imported to fit into the theme.

 ## How to...